noahcao/spc/README.md

 CarlaUE4.exe -windowed -ResX=800 -ResY=600 -carla-server -carla-no-hud -carla-settings=Example.CarlaSettings.ini
 ```

-By default, the message port of Carla Simulator is 2000 and the **--port** arg should be set as the same.

-We provide a docker image to run spc.
+We provide a docker image to run spc on CARLA v0.8.
 It packages both carla simulator and spc client that can work around a [CARLA 8 issue](https://github.com/carla-simulator/carla/issues/263).
 To use the image

 ```shell
 docker pull deepdrive/spc